priyanshsingh11/priyanshsingh11/README.md

 ## About Me

-I am a **Data Scientist and AI Engineer** with strong experience in **MERN stack development, software engineering, and data analysis**.
-I build **end-to-end, production-ready systems** — from full-stack web applications and scalable backend services to machine learning, deep learning, and AI-powered solutions.
+I am a Data Scientist and AI Engineer with strong experience in MERN stack development, software engineering, and data analysis.
+I build end-to-end, production-ready systems—from full-stack web applications and scalable backend services to machine learning, deep learning, and AI-powered solutions.

+My work spans data analysis, model development, Generative AI, backend engineering, and full-stack development, with a solid understanding of MLOps practices for taking models from experimentation to production.
+I have hands-on experience with model deployment, API serving, versioning, monitoring, and scalable inference pipelines, ensuring reliability and performance in real-world environments.

-My work spans **data analysis, model development, Generative AI, backend engineering, and full-stack development**.
-I enjoy solving real-world problems with clean, efficient code and delivering systems that create **measurable business impact**.
+I enjoy solving real-world problems with clean, efficient code and delivering robust, production-grade systems that create measurable business impact..

 ---